makersacademy/news-summary-challenge/MYREADME.md

 - List headlines from the Guardian
 - List thumbnails with each headline
 - When you click View Article you get the full post at the bottom of the page
+- When you click the headline it links you to the full article on the Guardian

 ## What still needs to be done

-- Article is summarised using another api
+- Article is summarised on my page using another api
 - Article appears in line with the headline and image